drowzy/protobuf_generate/README.md

   * `--include-documentation` - Controls visibility of documentation of the generated modules.
 Setting `true` will not  have `@moduleoc false`

-  * `--plugins` - If you write services in protobuf, you can generate gRPC code by passing `--plugins=grpc`.
+  * `--plugins` - Generator plugins.
+If you write services in protobuf, you can generate gRPC code by passing `--plugins=ProtobufGenerate.Plugins.GRPC`.

 ```shell